What Are Gas Cylinders and Why Standards Matter

-Gas cylinders are pressure vessels designed to safely store and transport compressed gases such as oxygen, nitrogen, argon, hydrogen, and carbon dioxide.
-Because these containers operate under high pressure, strict engineering and regulatory standards are required to ensure safety, reliability, and international compatibility.
+Gas cylinders are high-pressure vessels designed to safely store and transport compressed gases such as oxygen, nitrogen, argon, hydrogen, and carbon dioxide.
+Because these cylinders operate under extreme pressures, strict engineering, material, and regulatory standards are essential for safety, reliability, and international compatibility.

 - Defines material properties and heat treatment requirements